benoitsautierecellenza/ContainerAppsJobGithubRunner/README.md

-# ContainerAppsJobGithubRunner
-Container Apps Job Github Runner
+This GitHub repo is related to the Azure Container Apps GitHub Runner article available on [Cellenza blog](https://blog.cellenza.com/)